harryodendaal/rw334-project3/readme.md

 }
 ```

-Update user with ID of 1 with an avatar image and friends.
-The friend IDs are passed as a list.
+Update user with ID of 1 with an avatar image and friends.The friend IDs are passed as a list.
 The avatar image must be passed as a file field.

 URL: api/users/1/

 ```
 {
     "friends": [1, 2]
 }
 ```

 It will return something like the following:

 ```
 {
   "id": 1,